shizanysa/ansible_roles/clickhouse/README.md

 ### Features

 - Support yaml only configs
-- All variables use from clickhouse (https://clickhouse.com/docs/ "docs")
+- All variables use from clickhouse [Heading link](https://clickhouse.com/docs/ "docs")

 Example inventory vars
 ---